ntveem/ntveem.github.io/_legacy/03-index_CV.md

 My research area is astrophysics, with a primary focus on cosmology.
 I have research interests in a number of areas, including but not limited to the pre-atomic era of the very early universe, recombination, reionization, and binary systems.

 <P>
 I am interested in doing cosmology with the 21-cm signal from neutral hydrogen during the reionization epoch.
 My current work in this area focuses on developing new methods to study observables such as primordial magnetic fields and gravitational waves using high-resolution maps of the 21-cm line.
-I also enjoy thinking about radio interferometry, and have previously worked on its application to studying the global 21-cm signal.
-In a broader sense, I also think about aspects of cosmic structure formation in the dark-ages, and its implications for observables in the later universe.

 <P>
 I am also interested in the use of the Cosmic Microwave Background (CMB), and Large Scale Structure (LSS) as probes of curvature fluctuations in the primordial universe.
 I am currently developing a computer-algebra system to perform non-linear evolution of stochastically seeded fields from first-principles.
 I plan to use it to evaluate all lowest-order corrections to the two-, three- and four-point correlation functions of the CMB.